To request activation or assistance with the OCHS MyChart patient portal, click here.

 With their impressive and varied skills and backgrounds, we are so grateful to them for their volunteer dedication and commitment in our shared mission.

-Dr. Larry Ballantine resides in Harwich where he currently serves as a Town Selectman and liaison to the town’s finance committee.
+Dr. Larry Ballantine resides in Harwich where he serves as the Chair of the Harwich Affordable Housing Trust.
+Previously, he served as a Harwich Town Selectman and liaison to the town’s finance committee.
 Before “retiring,” he served as Vice President of Global Agrochemical and Environmental Services for Covance, an international contract research corporation.
-Dr. Ballantine holds a doctorate in Soil Chemistry/Analytical Chemistry from University of Massachusetts Amherst and an Executive MBA degree from the University of Wisconsin Madison.
-He has had a long volunteer history on town boards and community organizations including service on the Harwich Conservation Commission, the Pleasant Bay Alliance Steering Committee, Cape Cod Water Protection Committee and the Harwich Chamber of Commerce Board of Directors.
+Dr. Ballantine holds a doctorate in Soil Chemistry/Analytical Chemistry from the University of Massachusetts Amherst and an Executive MBA degree from the University of Wisconsin Madison.
+He has had a long volunteer history on town boards and community organizations, including service on the Harwich Conservation Commission, the Pleasant Bay Alliance Steering Committee, the Cape Cod Water Protection Committee, and the Harwich Chamber of Commerce Board of Directors.

 Ms. Stoll has spent her career creating new initiatives in both nonprofit and corporate sectors.
 Recently retired from the Brigham and Women’s Hospital, Ms. Stoll is now consulting at the Brigham to help establish a “Brigham Brain Donation Hub.”
 Previously at the Brigham, Ms. Stoll was Director, Special Projects: Davis Alzheimer Prevention Program and Director, Women’s Brain Initiative.
 Prior to the Brigham, Ms. Stoll served various roles at the Harvard T.H.
 Chan School of Public Health and Harvard Medical School’s NeuroDiscovery Center; she also spent 25 years in finance, most recently as Managing Director, Alternative Investments — Bank of America.
 Ms. Stoll is currently co-chair of the Silent Spring Institute board of directors.